-Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent of annual income.
+Unreimbursed medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed 10 percent of annual income phased-in over two years.

 The medical expense deduction is permitted only for families in which the head, spouse, or co head is at least 62 or is a person with disabilities.
 If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted [VG, p.
 28].